 In terms of protecting yourself in general:

-As the poster from the NYC health department points out: “You can prevent the spread of any virus by staying home if you feel sick, covering your sneezes and coughs with your sleeve (not your hands) and washing your hands often.”
+The poster from the NYC health department (created before the huge spike in cases) points out: “You can prevent the spread of any virus by staying home if you feel sick, covering your sneezes and coughs with your sleeve (not your hands) and washing your hands often.”
 Wash your hands for at least 20 seconds with soap and water.

 Also: Don’t shake hands or hug people.
 Bump elbows.